 Many people living internationally will purchase international critical illness insurance.
 If doctors diagnose you with a qualifying illness, you will receive your international critical illness insurance money, regardless of where you are.
 With international critical illness insurance, you do not need to worry about renewing your policy if you relocate to another country.
 Some companies even offer insurance that you purchase once, and it covers you for life.

 To receive a critical illness insurance payout, you need to be diagnosed with a severe disease that generally requires substantial medical treatment.
 Your insurance company will specify what conditions qualify for a critical illness insurance payout for your policy.
 Cancer, heart attacks, and strokes are examples of illnesses that could qualify you for a critical illness insurance payout.

 If you want an extra level of security for yourself and your family, critical illness insurance is a good option.
 International critical illness insurance is simple and only needs to be purchased once in a lifetime.
-Once purchased, your insurance company has you covered.
+Once purchased, your cancer insurance policy has you covered in Japan, and in virtually any country you may move to in the future.
 In most cases, you do not need to worry about renewing your policy in the future.

 As a foreign person living in Japan, you will face the same struggles finding critical illness insurance that you face when navigating the healthcare system.
 These challenges can be detrimental to finding the best critical illness policy for your needs.